-Exclude: students who transferred in.

-- money borrowed at other institutions.
+Exclude: students who transferred in. money borrowed at other institutions.

-- parent loans

-- egree)

-H4 students who did not graduate or who graduated with another degree or or Provide the number of students in the 2015 undergraduate class who started at institution as first-time students and received a bachelor's degree between July and June 30, 2015.
-Exclude students who transferred into your institution your (but no bachelor's d Н5 Number and percent of students in class (defined in H4 above) borrowing from f non-federal, and any loan sources, and the average (or mean) amount borrowed 602 Average nerundergraduateborrower cumulative
+- parent loans - students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

+Provide the number of students in the 2016 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.
+Exclude students who transferred into your institution